 So what’s next?

-Even the shifting version is quite performant, can we do better?
-Maybe just eliminate the loop entirely?
+Even the struct version is quite performant, can we do better?
+Maybe we can not only eliminate the loop, but make that lookup with a single instruction, like a SIMD within a single 32-bit integer?

 Finding a Byte with Masking